rust-lang/cargo/src/doc/src/reference/semver.md

 }
 ```

-Making an a previously `unsafe` associated function or method on structs /
+Making a previously `unsafe` associated function or method on structs / enums
-enums safe is also a minor change, while the same is not true for associated
+safe is also a minor change, while the same is not true for associated
 function on traits:

 ```rust,ignore